emrearmagan/MemojiView/README.md

   }

   // MemojiView delegate
- func didUpdateImage(image: UIImage, type: ImageType) {
+ func didUpdateImage(image: UIImage?, type: ImageType) {
     // Do something with the image or check the type of the image and respond accordingly.
  }
 }